Innovation Engineering is the #1 Applied Innovation Training.

-Build up your team with fundamental innovation skills and a hands-on learning experience.
+Build up your team with the innovation skills and a hands-on learning experience.

-In the Innovation Engineering Blue Belt Course and Certification, students learn strategic and technical skills.
+In Innovation Engineering Courses and Certifications, students learn strategic and technical skills.
 They set strategies and stimulate thinking to create new ideas and solutions.
 Then they learn to de-risk innovation, forecast impacts, evaluate opportunities and create business plans.
-This allows businesses to improve processes, enter new markets, breakthrough in commodity markets, and invent more profitable offerings.
+This allows businesses to improve processes, enter new markets, break through in commodity markets, and invent more profitable offerings.